stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 When you cast [Find Familiar](), you infuse the summoned familiar with a measure of your eldritch power, granting the creature the following benefits:

 * The familiar gains either a flying speed or a swimming speed (your choice) equal to its walking speed.
-* Using 1 Action, you can command the familiar to take the Strike action.
+* Using 1 Action, you can command the familiar to take the [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action.
 * The familiar’s weapon attacks are considered magical for the purpose of overcoming immunity and resistance to non-magical attacks.
-* If the familiar forces a creature to make a saving throw, it uses your spell save DC.
+* If the familiar forces a creature to make a defence check, it uses your conjuration spell skill as the DC.
 * When the familiar takes damage, you can use a free action to grant it resistance against that damage.
 You can grant this resistance once per round.
 When you roll initiative or at the end of your turn, you need to declare what source of damage will trigger this action.
 Otherwise, this ability will occur on the first instance of your familiar taking damage.

 ### Lance of Lethargy